Oracle Licensing

 Under the new model, if the company has 5,000 employees, theyโ€™d pay for all 5,000, even though only 500 use Java directly.
 This effectively taxes the whole organization for Java usage.

-The sticker shock is driving some to reduce their Java usage footprintโ€”e.g., uninstalling Java from machines that donโ€™t need it (so they can credibly reduce the โ€œemployees using Javaโ€ count, although Oracleโ€™s contract metric is all employees regardless).
+The sticker shock is driving some to reduce their Java usage footprintโ€”e.g., uninstalling Java from machines that donโ€™t need it (so they can credibly reduce the โ€œemployees using Javaโ€ count, although Oracleโ€™s contract metric includes all employees).

 Read Oracle Java SE Licensing Compliance FAQ.